 Note that the American Express Business Platinum card is a charge card, not a credit card.
 You MUST clear your balance in full at the end of each month.

 What is the Amex Business Platinum sign-up bonus?

 40,000 American Express Membership Rewards points when you spend £6,000 within three months.
 This is a very generous incentive as long as you are confident of meeting the spending target.
 It offsets the majority of the £595 annual fee for the first year.

-There are also a lot of non-travel redemptions including retailer gift cards – Amex is a partner with M&S, Amazon etc.
+There are also a lot of non-travel redemptions including High Street, Amazon and iTunes gift cards.

 Membership Rewards points are awarded to the individual and NOT to the company so you can spend them however you wish.

 As usual, American Express adds a lot of bells and whistles to the Platinum Business card: